-- a lump-sum payment equal to 12 months (or 18 months in the case of Dr. Kawas) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction) or if greater, at the level in effect immediately prior to the change in control; - a lump-sum payment equal to 100% (or 150% in the case of Dr. Kawas) of the named executive officer's target annual bonus as in effect for the fiscal year in which such termination occurs or if greater, at the level in effect, immediately prior to the change in control; - for named executive officers other than Dr. Moebius, payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents, if any, for up to 12 months (or 18 months in the case of Dr. Kawas); and - 100% accelerated vesting and exercisability of all Company equity awards with service-based vesting (but that are not subject to performance-based vesting) that are outstanding and unvested as of the date of the qualifying termination.
+- a lump-sum payment equal to 12 months (or 18 months in the case of Dr. Kawas) of the named executive officer's annual base salary as in effect immediately prior to such termination (or if such termination is due to a resignation for good reason based on a material reduction in base salary, then as in effect immediately prior to the reduction) or if greater, at the level in effect immediately prior to the change in control; - a lump-sum payment equal to 100% (or 150% in the case of Dr. Kawas) of the named executive officer's target annual bonus as in effect for the fiscal year in which such termination occurs or if greater, at the level in effect, immediately prior to the change in control; - for named executive officers other than Dr. Moebius, payment of premiums for coverage under COBRA for the named executive officer and the named executive officer's eligible dependents, if any, for up to 12 months for Ms. Mileson or up to 18 months for Dr. Kawas; and

+100% accelerated vesting and exercisability of all Company equity awards with service-based vesting (but that are not subject to performance-based vesting) that are outstanding and unvested as of the date of the qualifying termination.